-- Never try to dispose of the battery pack by burning or expose it to a heating device such as a microwave oven.
-The battery pack could explode and cause bodily injury. - Never try to disassemble, repair or otherwise tamper with a battery pack.
-The battery pack will overheat and ignite.
-Leakage of caustic alkaline solution or other electrolytic substances will cause fire or injury, possibly resulting in death or serious injury. - 3.
-Never short-circuit the battery pack by contacting the terminals with a metal object.
-A short-circuit can cause fire or otherwise damage the battery pack and possibly cause injury.
-To avoid accidental short-circuit, always wrap the battery pack in plastic and cover the terminals with electrical tape when storing or disposing of the battery pack. - 4.
-Never puncture the battery pack with a nail or other sharp object.
-Never strike it with a hammer or other object.
-Never step on it. - Never try to charge the battery pack in any manner other than that described in the user's manual.
-Never connect the battery pack to a plug socket or to an automobile's cigarette lighter socket.
-It may rupture or ignite.
+- Never attempt to dispose of a battery pack by burning or by throwing it into a fire, and never allow exposure to a heating apparatus (e.g., microwave oven).
+Heat can cause a battery pack to explode and possibly cause serious injury. - Never attempt to disassemble, tamper with or repair a battery pack.
+The battery pack could overheat and ignite.
+Leakage of the caustic alkaline solution or other electrolytic substances could cause fire, possibly resulting in death or serious injury. - 3.
+Never short circuit the battery pack by either accidentally or intentionally bringing the battery terminals in contact with another conductive object.
+This could cause serious injury or a fire, and could also damage the battery pack.
+Always wrap the battery pack in plastic (or place it in a plastic bag) whenever transporting it, to avoid exposing the terminals to another conductive object which could result in serious injury.
+Always cover the metal terminals with insulating tape when disposing of the battery pack, to prevent accidental short circuiting which could result in serious injury. - 4.
+Never drive a nail or any other sharp object into the battery pack, hit battery pack with a hammer or other object or step on it.
+Doing so could cause a fire or explosion possibly resulting in serious injury.